zchsh/pollinator-pathways-project-website/README.md

 ## Next Steps

-- [ ] Get `Visual Editing` working for individual blog posts
+- [x] Get `Visual Editing` working for individual blog posts
+- [x] Set up `Tina Cloud` so that you can edit without running things locally
+  - In other words, `/admin/index.html` should work off the [current deploy](https://pollinator-pathways-project-website.vercel.app/)
+- [ ] Fix issues with failed deploys as of 2024-05-12 at 18:15
+  - Currently failing due to NextJS API route typing issues... maybe other issues beyond that, have yet to fully debug
 - [ ] Get `Visual Editing` working for some trivial content on the home page
-- [ ] Set up `Tina Cloud` so that you can edit without running things locally
-  - In other words, `/admin/index.html` should work off the [current deploy](https://pollinator-pathways-project-website.vercel.app/)

 ## Tech Stack